CSeaweed/mp3bot/readme.md

 ## Used packages
 * Pytube        For downloading the audio
 * Discord.py    For making the bot

+## Issues
+* 28.6, Pytube package seems to be broken due to changes at YouTube's end, waiting for a fix for now